semgrep/semgrep-docs/src/components/reference/_cli-help-scan-output.md

            run if not currently in a git directory, there are unstaged changes, or given baseline hash doesn't exist.

-       --beta-testing-secrets-enabled
-           Please use --secrets instead of --beta-testing-secrets.
-Requires Semgrep Secrets, contact support@semgrep.com for more information on this.

        -d, --dump-command-for-core
            <internal, do not use>